M.A. in Marriage and Family Therapy

 Graduates of a COAMFTE accredited program increase the portability of their degree and are better positioned to meet licensing requirements in a number of states.
 (Most states base their educational requirements on COAMFTE standards.)
 Specialty accreditation requires programs to maintain rigorous training and outcomes.
 It is a recognized method for ensuring competence of faculty and the curriculum.

-Applications for the Summer 2020 and Fall 2020 cohorts are due by Dec.
-15. Applications completed prior to Dec.
-1 will be guaranteed an admission interview.
-Applications completed after the Dec.
-15 deadline may be considered for the 2020 cohorts only if there is still space available in the program.
+Applications for the Summer 2021 and Fall 2021 cohorts are due by December 15th,.
+Applications completed after the December 15th deadline may be considered for the 2021 cohorts only if there is still space available in the program.